albertattard/java-boot-camp/02 - Data Types.md

                                ^
 ```

-The variable will apprear on the *Java stack* once a value is assigned to it.
+The variable will appear on the *Java stack* once a value is assigned to it.
 There are cases, where a default value is assigned to variables, but this does not apply to local variables.

 ### Can we have a reference variable without the equivalent object in the Java heap (null)?

 Yes.
 We can have reference type variables that do not yet have an equivalent object in the *Java heap*.
 As mentioned in the [previous section](#variables-without-a-value), we cannot use variables that do not have a value.

-Reference types may be assigned `null`.
+Reference types may be assigned the special value `null`.

 Consider the following example